autoSteve/acMqtt/README.md

 Functions:
 - Get Home Assistant talking to CBus, with MQTT discovery to eliminate any manual CBus config in HA
 - Return to previously set lighting levels when a 'turn on' command is issued in HA
-- Optionally include Philips Hue hub devices in CBus scenes, like having 'All Off' from a button ot AC visualisations
+- Optionally include Philips Hue hub devices in CBus scenes, like having 'All Off' from a button or using AC visualisations
 - Optionally Panasonic air conditioners and ESPHome sensors for temperature and relative humidity integrated with the CBus Automation Controller

 The pieces of the puzzle include: